-34. Your assessment should be based solely on your experience of the applicant in professional life, rather than the "general view" of the legal community or of others who have seen the applicant's work but have not been approached for an assessment.
-Such comment can provide an applicant with an effective 'extra' assessor to the disadvantage of other applicants and will be redacted before the Panel sees the papers.
+39. Outside of the provision set out above, you should not include the views of those who have seen the applicant's work but have not been approached for an assessment.
+Such comment can provide an applicant with an effective 'extra' assessor to the disadvantage of other applicants and is redacted before the Panel sees the papers.